Stock events for Civitas Resources, Inc. (CIVI)

 Overview of Civitas Resources, Inc.’s business

-Civitas Resources, Inc. (CIVI) is an independent, domestic oil and gas producer focused on the acquisition, development, and production of crude oil and associated liquids-rich natural gas.
-The company operates within the Oils-Energy sector, specifically in the Oil & Gas Exploration and Production - Onshore industry.
-Civitas Resources was formed in 2021 through the merger of Bonanza Creek Energy, Extraction Oil & Gas, and Crestone Peak Resources.
-Its key products include crude oil, natural gas, and natural gas liquids (NGLs).
-Civitas Resources is also recognized as Colorado's first carbon-neutral oil and gas producer.
+Civitas Resources, Inc. (CIVI) is an independent exploration and production company focused on the acquisition, development, and production of crude oil and associated liquids-rich natural gas.
+It operates within the Oils-Energy sector, emphasizing operational efficiencies and carbon neutrality.
+The company was formed in 2021 through the merger of Bonanza Creek Energy, Extraction Oil & Gas, and Crestone Peak Resources.

 CIVI’s Geographic footprint

-Civitas Resources' operations are concentrated in the Denver-Julesburg (DJ) Basin in Colorado and the Permian Basin in Texas and New Mexico.
-In the DJ Basin, the company holds approximately 453,600 net acres, with operations across Weld, Arapahoe, Adams, and Boulder counties in Colorado, targeting the Niobrara and Codell formations.
-Its Permian Basin assets comprise about 68,500 net acres, located in Upton, Reagan, Glasscock, Martin, Midland, Reeves, and Loving counties in Texas, and Eddy and Lea counties in New Mexico.
-In the Permian Basin, operations primarily target the Spraberry and Wolfcamp formations of the Midland Basin and the Wolfcamp and Bone Spring formations of the Delaware Basin.
+Civitas Resources' primary assets are located in the Denver-Julesburg (DJ) Basin in Colorado and the Permian Basin in Texas and New Mexico.
+In the DJ Basin, it holds approximately 356,800 net acres targeting the Niobrara and Codell formations.
+In the Permian Basin, it holds over 120,400 net acres targeting the Spraberry and Wolfcamp formations of the Midland Basin and the Wolfcamp and Bone Spring formations of the Delaware Basin.

 CIVI Corporate Image Assessment